Framework for $\exists \mathbb{R}$-Completeness of Two-Dimensional Packing Problems: Linear gadgets

-\paragraph{Canonical placements and solution preservation.} As the next step, we define the set of canonical positions for the three pieces.
-Recall that together with the variable $x$ is also given an interval $I(x)\subset [1/2,2]$ of the form $[m-w , m+w]$ for some $m\in[1/2,2]$ and $w\leq\delta$.
-The yellow and blue pieces are variable pieces, and in the placement shown in Figure~\ref{fig:anchor-precise}, both pieces encode the value $x=m$.
-The gadget is constructed so that the blue and yellow pieces each has room to slide exactly $w$ to the left.
-By definition, the canonical placements of each are all placements obtained by sliding the piece to the left or right by distance at most $w$ from the placement shown.
+As the next step, we define the set of canonical positions for the three pieces.
+The yellow and blue pieces are variable pieces, and in the placement shown in \Cref{fig:anchor-precise}, both pieces encode the value $x=0$.
+By definition, the canonical placements of each are all placements obtained by sliding the piece to the left or right by distance at most $\delta$ from the placement shown.
 Recall that a placement of all pieces of a gadget is canonical if it is (1) valid, (2) canonical for each variable piece, and (3) have certain extra properties defined for each gadget individually.
 For the anchor, we specify point (3) as having edge-edge contacts between the pieces and the container boundary as shown in the figure.

-We are now ready to prove that the reduction preserves solutions, for the anchor gadget, as stated in Lemma~\ref{lem:preservation}.
+We are now ready to prove \Cref{lem:preservation} for the anchor, namely that the reduction preserves solutions.

-\begin{proof}[Proof of Lemma~\ref{lem:preservation} for the anchor] Suppose that for a given solution to the \etrinv formula $\Phi$, there exists a canonical placement of the previously introduced pieces $\p_{i-1}$ that encodes that solution.
-To extend the placement to the pieces $\p_i$, i.e., with the yellow, blue, and orange piece of this anchor included, we place the yellow and blue pieces so that they represent the value of $x$ in the solution to $\Phi$.
+\begin{proof}[Proof of Lemma \ref{lem:preservation} for the anchor] Suppose that for a given solution $\mathbf x$ to the \etrinv formula $\Phi$, there exists a canonical placement of the previously introduced pieces $\p_{i-1}$ that encodes that solution.
+To extend the placement to the pieces $\p_i$, i.e., with the yellow, blue, and orange piece of this anchor included, we place the yellow and blue pieces so that they represent the value of $x$ in $\mathbf x$.
 This leaves room for the orange piece to be placed with the required edge-edge contacts to the blue and yellow pieces. \end{proof}